guangsunny/website/content/authors/admin/_index.md

     icon_pack: fab
     link: https://www.linkedin.com/in/guang-yang-8b565333/
 organizations:
-  - name: Microsoft
+  - name:
     url: ""
+  - name:
 education:
   courses:
     - course: PhD in Electrical Engineering
       institution: Michigan State University
       year: 2013
-    - course: PhD in Instrumentation
+    - course: PhD in Instrumentation Science
-      institution: Jiaotong Shanghai University
+      institution: Shanghai Jiaotong University
       year: 2009
-    - course: Msc in ....
+    - course: Msc in Measuring and Testing Technologies
-      institution: ...
+      institution: ZhengZhou University
       year: 2008
 email: ""
 superuser: true
 highlight_name: false
 ---
-I am a hardware engineer with passion in robotics....
+Do not stop walking, do not stop improving...
+The human foot is a masterpiece of engineering and a work of art.